ashutoshmjain/gita/src/mathuraLanding.md

 An elephant head on a human torso was a right-sizing intervention.
 Larger mammals such as elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
 Bringing similar neural intensity to humans was not natural evolution - it was a divine intervention.
 There is a popular mythical narrative to etch this idea in public imagination :

-> It says -  `Ma Parvati`  created a humanoid from her body scrub - `Ganesa`.
+> It says -  `Ma Parvati` - wife and power of `Siva` - created a humanoid from her body scrub - `Ganesa`.
 It worked but it wasn't context aware.
-It was programmed to do only one task - protect its mother.
-When `Siva` came to see his wife - `Ma Paravati`, the humanoid wouldn't let him step into `Parvati's` abode. `Siva` - the epitome of conscious experience - had to forcibly plant intelligence in him.
-He planted an Elephant head on young `Ganesa`.
+It was programmed to do only one task - protect his mother.
+When `Siva` came to see - `Ma Paravati`, the humanoid wouldn't let him step into her abode. `Siva` - the epitome of conscious experience - had to engineer intelligence in him.
+Metaphorically, he planted an Elephant head on young `Ganesa`.
 >
-> Exaggerations of a catchy narrative aside, `Mother Parvati` gave `Ganesa` a superior body while father `Siva` provisioned a bigger brain.
+> Exaggerations of a narrative aside, `Mother Parvati` gave `Ganesa` a superior body while father `Siva` provisioned a bigger brain.

 </div>

-Superior intelligence is represented in text awareness.
+Superior intelligence, among other things, reflected in ability to write long text.
 No wonder both Thoth and `Ganesha` are known as deities of hieroglyphs - sacred carvings.

 ---